-Free Basic Maintenance Classes (1 hour)
+Free Maintenance Classes (Basic Track):

-Class 01: "Basic Maintenance and Flat Fixes".
-This class covers basic points of do-it-yourself maintenance to get you self-sufficient with you bike.
+Class 01: "Basic Maintenance and Flat Fixes" This class covers basic points of do-it-yourself maintenance to get you self-sufficient with you bike.
 In addition, this class can serve as a gateway to learning more about these great machines.

-Class 02: "Brakes and Their Adjustments".
-This is the class to take if you want to get rid of that annoying rubbing sound.
+Class 02: "Brakes and Their Adjustments" This is the class to take if you want to get rid of that annoying rubbing sound.
 Braking systems, while plentiful, mainly follow the same few principals in terms of function and maintenance.

-Class 03: "Gears and Derailleurs", Often a source of mystery and stress from cyclists, this class serves to show that these shifting systems are easily worked with and essentially the same cast of characters for many decades.
+Class 03: "Gears and Derailleurs" Often a source of mystery and stress from cyclists, this class serves to show that these shifting systems are easily worked with and essentially the same cast of characters for many decades.

-Class 04: "Bearing Adjustments and Wheel truing".
-Slightly more advanced, this class is a great finale for our Basic Maintenance Series of classes.
+Class 04: "Bearing Adjustments and Wheel Truing" Slightly more advanced, this class is a great finale for our Basic Maintenance Series of classes.
 This class covers bearing adjustments (hubs, bottom brackets and hubs), as well as wheel truing.